The Matolase Mtonga Scholarship for Women in Reconstructive Surgery

 ReSurge International and SkinCeuticals are working to close this gap to create new generations of pioneering women in reconstructive surgery across the globe.
 In 2017, ReSurge International partnered with SkinCeuticals, a L’Oreal company, to advance first-generation women reconstructive surgeons in underserved parts of the world.
 Together, we created the Pioneering Women in Reconstructive Surgery (PWRS) program to support these women through surgical training, leadership development, and mentorship networking.
 In 2021, we tragically and unexpectedly lost the life of one of our pioneering surgeons, Dr. Matolase Mtonga.
 In honor of her perseverance, leadership, and aspirations for a world where no one suffered needlessly due to a lack of access to reconstructive surgical care, ReSurge and SkinCeuticals established this annual scholarship in her name.

-This scholarship in the amount of $2,500 (USD) will be awarded annually to one woman training in reconstructive surgery from a low- or middle-income country.
+This scholarship in the amount of $2,500 (USD) will be awarded to seven women training in reconstructive surgery from a low- or middle-income country.
 This award is intended to be used to supplement training needs during the process of becoming a reconstructive surgeon.

 - Must be from a low- or middle-income country as defined by the World Bank